mckennapsean/dissertation/content/07-reflect.md

 ### Visual Narrative Flow

+![
+  Seven factors for visual narrative flow.
+  We identified these flow-factors by analyzing and coding a corpus of 80 visual data stories.
+Each flow-factor contains multiple properties, which are not necessarily mutually exclusive, and hybrids can and often do occur in data visualization stories created by authors.
+](figures/narrative-flow/design-space.pdf){#fig:design-space width="100%"}

 Here we introduce seven factors that contribute to visual narrative flow along with illustrations of the various properties for each flow-factor as in [@fig:design-space].
 These factors were identified through a series of